cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

    and then ``bar`` will be removed if ``foo`` succeeds.

-If an active task proxy (currently in the submitted or running states) is removed from the suite by a suicide trigger, a warning will be logged.
+If an active task proxy (currently in the submitted or running states) is removed from the workflow by a suicide trigger, a warning will be logged.

 .. _FamilyTriggers: